 This article explains the final step in the USB Bare Metal Restore process: the data transfer from the Datto device's recovery point to the target machine.
-This process assumes that you have completed USB Bare Metal Restore: Booting the target machine from USB and optionally, USB Bare Metal Restore: Advanced Partitioning.
+This process assumes that you have completed USB Bare Metal Restore: Beginning the Restore and optionally, USB Bare Metal Restore: Advanced Partitioning.

 Verify the partition layout.
 Then, click Clone Data.
 See Figure 1.

 Figure 1: Review and Confirm

 You will be prompted to confirm your selection, as shown in Figure 2.
 Type FORMAT in the confirmation box, and then click Confirm.

 The Bare Metal Restore environment will begin the process of cloning data to your target machine.
 This process may take some time to complete, depending on how much data you are moving.
 During this process, you will see the status shown in Figure 3.

 Figure 3: Cloning process

 When the transfer is complete, you will see the following Restore Status screen.

 When you are ready to bring the production machine back online, click Stop Mirroring, followed by Finish and Reboot.
 If you have a Rescue Agent that is currently running, you will see the confirmation prompt shown in Figure 5.